evolbioinfo/gotree/README.md

 GoTree is a set of command line tools to manipulate phylogenetic trees.
 It is implemented in [Go](https://golang.org/) language.

 The goal is to handle phylogenetic trees in [Newick](https://en.wikipedia.org/wiki/Newick_format) format, through several basic commands.
-Each command may print result (a tree for example) in the standard output, and thus can piped to the standard input of the next gotree command.
+Each command may print result (a tree for example) in the standard output, and thus can be piped to the standard input of the next gotree command.

 **Example:**
 ```[bash]